 Current flow in a circuit is determined by the impedance offered by the circuit components, which is in turn determined by the way circuit components are connected.
-Series connection and parallel connection are the two simplest ways of connecting a circuit.
+Series and parallel circuit connections are the two simplest ways of connecting a circuit.

 Series connected circuits consist of two or more active and/or passive devices connected in series.
 The current flowing through these circuits remains same at any point but the voltage varies.
 The voltage across the circuit shall be equal to the sum of voltages across each device.

 Parallel connected circuits consist of two or more active and passive devices connected in parallel.
-In these circuits, Voltage across any branch remains same but current flowing through each branch varies.
-Total current is equal to the sum of currents through each branch.
+In these circuits, Voltage across any branch remains the same but the current flowing through each branch varies.
+The total current is equal to the sum of currents through each branch.

 Series Connection of resistance